hyeonjeong1/cutnpeel/README.md

   * **Applicability** : CutNPeel is successfully applicable to lossless graph compression and interesting pattern discovery.

 ## Code
-The source code used in the paper is available at TBD
+The source code used in the paper is available [here](https://anonymous.4open.science/r/cutnpeel-C691/src/)